I had planned to do very little in Cartagena.

 Another popular museum is the Palace of the Inquisition (Palacio de la Inquisición).
 The museum is housed in an 18th century Colonial building, and is more of a general historical museum with some displays featuring information on the executions that once happened there.

-I wasn’t expecting much from the food in Cartagena, but I was surprised to find a decent selection of local restaurants with amazing food options.
+I wasn’t expecting much from the food in Cartagena, but I was pleasantly surprised to find a selection of local restaurants with amazing food options.

 My favourite moment in Cartagena was having a glass of wine at the rooftop bar atop the Movich Hotel (Movich Cartagena De Indias).
 Yes, I know the wine was terribly overpriced, but it didn’t matter – watching the sun set over the ocean was so mind-blowing that I didn’t care how much it cost.